Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Experiments

 Detailed results, including exact numerical values for different corruption rates and Tiny-ImageNet experiments, can be found in Appendix~\ref{Appendix_labelnoise_experiments} and \ref{Appendix_imagecorruption_experiments}.
 Across all experiments, DUAL pruning consistently shows \emph{strong noise robustness} and outperforms other methods by a substantial margin.

-\subsubsection{Cross-Architecture Generalization}
+\subsubsection{Cross-architecture generalization}

-We also evaluate the ability to transfer scores across various model architectures.
-To be specific, if we can get high-quality example scores for pruning by using a simpler architecture than one for the training, our DUAL pruning would become even more efficient in time and computational cost.
+Next, we evaluate the ability to transfer scores across various model architectures.
+Especially, if we can get high quality example scores for pruning by using a simpler architecture than one for the training, our DUAL pruning would become even more efficient in time and computational cost.
 Therefore, we focus on the cross-architecture generalization from relatively small networks to larger ones with three-layer CNN, VGG-16, ResNet-18, and ResNet-50.
+Results are summarized in \cref{tab:04-cross-arch-r18-r50}.

 Competitors are selected from each categorized group of the pruning approach: EL2N from difficulty-based, Dyn-Unc from uncertainty-based, and CCS from the geometry-based group.

-For instance, we get training dynamics from the ResNet-18 and then calculate the example scores.
-Then, we prune samples using scores calculated from ResNet-18, and train selected subsets on ResNet-50.
-The result with ResNet-18 and ResNet-50 is described in Table~\ref{tab:04-cross-arch-r18-r50}.
-Surprisingly, the coreset shows competitive performance to the baseline, where the baseline refers to the test accuracy after training a coreset constructed based on the score calculated from ResNet-50.
-For all pruning cases, we observe that our methods reveal the highest performances.
-Specifically, when we prune 70\% and 90\% of the original dataset, we find that all other methods fail, showing worse test accuracies than random pruning.

-We also test the cross-architecture generalization performance with three-layer CNN, VGG-16, and ResNet-18 in Appendix~\ref{Appendix_cross_architecture}.
-Even for a simple model like three-layer CNN, we see our methods show consistent performance, as can be seen in Table~\ref{tab:cnn-to-resnet18} in Appendix~\ref{Appendix_cross_architecture}.
-This observation gives rise to an opportunity to develop some small proxy networks to get example difficulty with less computational cost.
-Transfer across models with similar capacities, $e.g.$ from VGG-16 to ResNet-18 and vice versa, also supports the verification of cross-architecture compatibility.
+Standard deviations are omitted here due to space limit; please refer to Appendix~\ref{Appendix_cross_architecture} for details.

+Specifically, when pruning 90\% of the original dataset, we find that other methods all fail, showing worse test accuracies than random pruning.
+However, our proposed pruning method consistently shows the powerful ability to generalize across the various network architectures, outperforming or being on par with other computationally expensive baselines.
+More results are provided in Appendix~\ref{Appendix_cross_architecture}.